Execute an Outbound Service from Custom Business Object Logic

 Implement the creation of the Request Body.

-As the aim is to translate every other language than english into english, the target language is set to english.
-The source language and the to be translated feedback are gotten from the corresponding fields of the custom business object.
+Since the goal is to translate any language other than English into English, the target language is set to English.
+The source language and the feedback to be translated are retrieved from the relevant fields of the custom business object.

-The request body in JSON format looks this way.
+The request body in JSON format looks as follows:

-Create the service request and set several properties
+Create the HTTP request and set several properties

 -